carvel-dev/carvel/processes/community-membership.md

 - May either self-nominate or be nominated by an approver in the subproject

 ### Responsibilities and privileges
-- The following apply to the part of codebase for which one would be a reviewer in an MAINTAINERS file.
+- The following apply to the part of codebase for which one would be a reviewer in a MAINTAINERS file.
 - Respond to new PRs and Issues by asking clarifying questions
 - Organize the backlog by applying labels, milestones, assignees, and projects
 - Responsible for project quality control via code reviews